geopython/pygeometa/doc/MCF_Reference.md

 Notes about nesting MCFs:
 * You can refer to one `base_mcf` per section of a MCF
-* The base_mcf file must be in the same folder than the current MCF
 * Multiple sections can refer to the same base_mcf file
 * When a parameter is defined in both the base_mcf file and the current MCF, it's always the current MCF that overwrites the base_mcf file
 * MCFs can be nested in chains, meaning a MCF can be use a 'child' MCF and be used by a 'parent' MCF